-Lloyd's is made up of a large number of syndicates who are made up from individual or corporate members (CII study text, M92 Insurance business and finance, 2018).
+Lloyd's is made up of a large number of syndicates who are made up from individual or corporate members (CII study text, M92 Insurance business and finance, 2021-22).
 They operate by having managing agents who deal with the underwriting and administration of the insurance risks.
-Lloyd's are known for their ability to take on high indemnity values and therefore would be a consideration.
-They may be able to take on the whole risk, or it may be that a number of syndicates will take 'lines' so that the full insurance value is reached.
+Lloyd's are known for their ability to take on high indemnity values and therefore would be a consideration for TC plc's risk.
+They may be able to take on the whole risk, or it may be that a number of syndicates will take'lines' so that the full insurance value is reached.
 The broker would need to be a registered Lloyd's broker or have access to one, to deal with syndicates.

-These are the main insurance organisations to be considered as mutuals, captives, self-insurance and Takaful are unlikely to be suitable in this scenario.
+These are the main insurance organisations to be considered as mutuals, captives, self-insurance and Takaful may not be suitable in this scenario.